madvax/assignment/README.md

 This project holds the test cases and test automation for the Assignment
 H. Wilson, September 2020

+## The Approach
+Testing is mostly automated.
+Test automation scripts are located in the test_cases folder.
+Test automation scripts can be executed individually or by a framework give the contract below:
+- Passing tests return a 0 and failing tests return 100.
+Any other return codes indicate a test script error.

+## Assumptions
+1. The service should handle up to 300 simultaneous clients.
+2. Passwords to be hashed should be of length 0 to 100 characters inclusive.
+3. Passwords to be hashed should be of composed of letters, number and special characters.
+4. The hashing server offers a five-second delay
+5. An additional one-second delay is added for network latency
+6. Valid server port numbers are in the range 1025-65534 inclusive
+7. The 'job identifier' returned may or may not be an integer
+8. Successful calls to the API yield a status code of 200
+9. Unsuccessful call to the API yield a status code of 404 (or 4xx)

+## Defects Found
+unless otherwise specified all defects apply to darwin server version 0c3d817
+1. Average response time returned by Get Status route is incorrect returns `{"TotalRequests":10,"AverageTime":86786}` when using call `curl http://127.0.0.1:8098/stats`.
+Expected response `{"TotalRequests":10,"AverageTime":5002}`
+2. Get Status accepts add via query parameter '?data=value'
+3. Post Hash Shutdown command fails - server does return a clean 200 but the local server message is `2020/09/05 13:32:08 Shutdown signal recieved 2020/09/05 13:32:08 Shutting down` when using the command `curl -X POST -d 'shutdown' http://127.0.0.1:8088/hash` and, 'recieved' is misspelled in response.

+## Test Cases
+1. Happy Path - Process up to 300 simultaneous requests and returns the correct hash
+2. Zero Length password
+3. Excessive Length Password
+4. Clean Shutdown - Completing any in-flight password requests
+5. Shutdown returns 200 and empty response
+6. Get Status Should Accept No Data
+7. Get Status Should return JSON - total requests and average request response time.
+8. TODO: Invalid characters in password, pending clarifications on valid characters

 ## Password Hashing Application Specification
 The following is the requirement specification that was used in building the password hashing application.
 It describes what the application 	should  do.